Akimoto Matsuyo: Childhood

-She gained inspiration to be a part of the literary field from reading western Greek tragedies, Ibsen’s modern plays, Japanese noh plays, and Chikamatsu Monzaemon's jōruri during her childhood.
+She gained inspiration to be a part of the literary field from reading western Greek tragedies, Ibsen's modern plays, Japanese noh plays, and Chikamatsu Monzaemon's jōruri during her childhood.

 Career

 In 1945 at the age of 34 she became a student at the Drama Workshop Gikyoku Kenkyū (The Society of Drama Study) which was founded by leftist playwright Miyoshi Jūrō (1902-1958), a leading playwright of the time.
 Not only did Miyoshi encourage Akimoto to write professionally, but he also inspired her.
 While, Akimoto disregarded comments that pertained to her as a disciple of Miyoshi, she was nevertheless influenced by his works of humanism, communism, and nationalism.
-In 1947 she debuted A Sprinkling of Dust with Miyoshi’s expertise.
+In 1947 she debuted A Sprinkling of Dust with Miyoshi's expertise.

 At the age of 35 and end of WWII, she became a professional playwright.
-She wrote for major shingeki companies, and even got to run her own company Theatre Troupe Engekza from 1967-1970.
+She wrote for major shingeki companies, and even got to run her own company Theatre Troupe Engekza from 1967 to 1970.
 Akimoto wrote her plays in a realist style with a focus on interpersonal family relationships.